isabella232/customdpp/README.md

 ## Frequently asked questions

+### How to obtain the default base DPP behaviors as a baseline?

+You can push model with empty model files, edit and push your test cases, start evaluation, then download the evaluation logs to obtain the default base DPP outputs as a baseline to start.
+Refer to this [how-to doc](HOWTO.md#observe-the-default-behaviors-of-dpp-service) for more best-practices.

 ### Is unified speech-to-text service supported?
 Not in private preview version.
 You have to specify a custom speech modelID (from [Custom Speech Service](https://docs.microsoft.com/azure/cognitive-services/speech-service/custom-speech-overview)) in order to enable Custom DPP builders.
 Unified Speech-to-text service without model customiztaion can only benefit from Microsoft built-in DPP base builders.